lcflight/lcflight/README.md

 "RescueRising.com"
 )

-1. this is the first thing
-2. this is the second thing but strikethrough
-<s>strikethrough</s>
-3. this is the third thing

 <!---
 lcflight/lcflight is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.